| SENIOR LEADERSHIP COHORT: A PROFESSIONAL LEARNING COMMUNITY |

 Marianne has facilitated PLCs for school leaders for the last several years and has been in a PLC herself for many more.
 Having been a school administrator at six different NWAIS schools including UPrep, Seattle Girls School and Lakeside, she knows the value of having a system of support, no matter if you are a "seasoned" veteran or new to the job.
 Marianne started out her school career in advancement but was called to be a division head to support teachers and improve school systems.
 Growing up as one of five kids, she learned to be quick on her feet and have a good sense of humor, skills that still serve her today.

 "I moved to Seattle five years ago with minimal connections outside of the school community where I worked.
 Fortunately, a colleague introduced me to Marianne Picha's PLC group.
 I've been part of this cohort for the past four years and found it incredibly beneficial.
 The group offered a supportive environment for sharing, listening, and professional growth.
 Grateful for the experience, Marianne!"
-Application / RegistrationRegistrants are encouraged to sign up by August 1.

-While this may become an application-based program in the future, in this first, pilot iteration, potential participants will be able to sign up directly register to participate.
+While this may become an application-based program in the future, in this iteration, potential participants will register to participate.
 We will complete the first round of cohort creation in mid-august.
-After August 1, registrations will be accepted on a rolling basis until the program is full.
+After August 14, registrations will be accepted on a rolling basis until the program is full.
 Participants are encouraged to gather the explicit support for the necessary release time from their supervisor and head of school.
-Active participation and consistent attendance are an important component of the success for the entire
+Active participation and consistent attendance are an important component of the success for the entire group.
+Meetings will not be recorded, and make-up sessions will not be offered.
+A note for registration and group construction: To facilitate finding a time that works for everyone, participants will sign up for Tuesday or Wednesday meetings.
+If your schedule allows, please select that you could do either group.
+That will allow the greatest flexibility in group construction.

-Cost and Registration2025-26 Tuition
+Cost and Registration2026-27 Tuition Includes

 NWAIS Member Rate